Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: Results

-Case 2 is a detected source of $\mathcal{M} = 1.10 M_{\odot}$, total mass $M = 2.58 M_{\odot}$ at redshift $z = 0.06$.
-After entering the ET band at 1Hz, the signal is detected at the start of its $1830^{th}$ segment.
-In this first detected segment $\rho_{1, seg} = 5.85 , \; \rho_{2, seg} = 3.48 , \; \rho_{3, seg} = 3.17 $ in the three ET detectors and $(f_{i-1}, f_i) \sim (6.17, 6.34)$ Hz.
-For this case, the inspiral signal stays for 71.88 minutes in the detectable range of ET, with a total of 15 segments.
-In the last segment $(f_{i-1}, f_i) \sim (24.20, 1615.36)$Hz.
-The plots in Figure \ref{fig:loc2seg} show $1^{st}, 8^{th}$ and the final $15^{th}$ segment from the time the signal crosses the threshold of detection.
-Moving from \ref{fig:loc2_a} $\rightarrow$ \ref{fig:loc2_b} $\rightarrow$ \ref{fig:loc2_c}, we can see the reduction in the area of localisation in each segment with increase in $\rho_{eff}$ for each segment.
-We combine the probabilities from all these segments to get the final probability shown in Figure \ref{fig:loc_final_case2}.
+Case 2 is a detected source with $\mathcal{M} = 1.68 M_{\odot}$, total mass $M = 3.91 M_{\odot}$ located at redshift $z = 0.1$.
+After entering the ET band at 1Hz, the signal is detected in the $775^{th}$ segment.
+In this first detected segment $\rho_{1, seg} = 3.61, \; \rho_{2, seg} = 3.57, \; \rho_{3, seg} = 6.81$ in the three ET detectors and $(f_{i-1}, f_i) \sim (6.16, 6.58)$ Hz.
+For this case, the inspiral signal stays for 30.63 minutes in the detectable range of ET, with a total of seven segments.
+In the last segment $(f_{i-1}, f_i) \sim (26.47, 1023.35)$Hz.
+The plots in Fig \ref{fig:loc2seg} show first, third, fifth and the final seventh segment from the time the signal crosses the threshold of detection.
+Moving from \ref{fig:loc2_a} $\rightarrow$ \ref{fig:loc2_b} $\rightarrow$ \ref{fig:loc2_c} $\rightarrow$ \ref{fig:loc2_d}, we can see the reduction in the area of localization in each segment with an increase in $\rho_{eff}$ for each segment.
+We combine the probabilities from all these segments to get the final probability shown in Fig. \ref{fig:loc_final_case2}.
 The main advantage of combining the information from all the segments in this manner is the breaking of the angular degeneracy.
-Now, instead of eight images of possible location of the source, we have only two images left.
-The area of $90\%$ probability about the peak for declination and right ascension $(\delta, \alpha)$ in this case is 37.13 sq degrees spread over these two images.
+Now, instead of a large spread of possible localization of the source, we have a much smaller region left, spread over only four images.
+The area of $90\%$ probability about the peak for declination and right ascension $(\delta, \alpha)$ in this case is 38.41 square degrees.

-We use the observed value of redshifted chirp mass $\mathcal{M}_z$, to limit the initial 2D grid of redshift $z$ and chirp mass $\mathcal{M}$ to those which satisfy this observed value within the error of measurement $\sigma_{\mathcal{M}_z}$.
-The observable $f_{max}$, the frequency at the end of the inspiral, gives the information about the mass ratio $q$ restricting the grid even more using equation (\ref{qconstraint}).
-We get the final distribution for the joint probability distribution for $z$ and $\mathcal{M}$, using the distribution for $\Lambda$ from equation (\ref{chirpzjointprob_long}).
+We use the observed value of redshifted chirp mass $\mathcal{M}_z$ to limit the initial 2D grid of redshift $z$ and chirp mass $\mathcal{M}$ to those which satisfy this observed value within the error of measurement $\sigma_{\mathcal{M}_z}$.
+The observable $f_{max}$, the frequency at the end of the inspiral, gives the information about the mass ratio $q$ restricting the grid even more using Eq. (\ref{qconstraint}).
+We get the final distribution for the joint probability distribution for $z$ and $\mathcal{M}$, using the distribution for $\Lambda$ from Eq. (\ref{chirpzjointprob_long}).